 Snow Leopard

 Snow leopards have evolved to live in some of the harshest conditions on Earth.
-Their white-gray coat spotted with large black rosettes blends in perfectly with the steep and rocky mountains of Central Asia.
+Their thick white-gray coat spotted with large black rosettes blends in perfectly with Asia’s steep and rocky, high mountains.
+Because of their incredible natural camouflage, rendering them almost invisible in their surroundings, snow leopards are often referred to as the “ghost of the mountains.”

 Panthera uncia